bengadbois/pewpew/README.md

 Flexible HTTP stress tester

-## Disclaimer
-Pewpew is designed as a tool to help those developing web services and websites.
+**Disclaimer**: Pewpew is designed as a tool to help those developing web services and websites.
 Please use responsibly.

+## Features
+- Command line and/or config file options
+- Multiple targets
+- Zero dependencies, single binary
+- Statistics
+- Export raw data as TSV and/or JSON
+- HTTP2 support
+- IPV6 support
+- Use as a Go library
+- Tons of configuration options (arbitrary headers, keepalive, user agent, timeouts, ignore SSL certs, HTTP authentication, and more)

 ## Status
 Pewpew is under active development.
 Building from master should generally work, but the API is not solidified yet.
 Don't rely on it for anything important yet.